 But first, here is our video that shows a little about living at El Dorado Ranch, including activities in the surrounding areas – San Felipe and Pete’s Camp.

-Getting to El Dorado Ranch, Baja California
+Getting to El Dorado Ranch, San Felipe, Baja California

 How to Arrange a Stay at El Dorado Ranch, San Felipe

 To stay at the ranch, you must contact the head office, or be introduced to an existing resident to find out what the opportunities are for short-term rentals.
-We were introduced by mutual friends (thanks Richard and Nancy!) and arranged our two-month stay via email with a very kind and busy woman named Sandra.
+We were introduced by mutual friends (thanks Richard and Nancy!).
+We arranged our two-month stay via email with a very kind and busy woman named Sandra.
 She owns a serviced RV site with a ramada, which she rented to us.

 You can use services like VRBO or Air BnB to stay at the ranch.
 However, we found the rates to be very high, and noted that the ranch sometimes charges a daily rate of $35 to purchase a wrist band to access the amenities.
 Far better to enter as the guest of an existing owner and use the facilities for free!